lukeshsuresh/hotel-database-management-system/README.md

 Database must be normalized to 3rd normal form

-Create an EER Model of the completed database structure (Image file is acceptable)
+Create an ER Model of the completed database structure (Image file is acceptable)

 Make sure to include primary/foreign keys where appropriate